bsc-quantic/Tenet.jl/docs/src/examples/google-rqc.md

 CairoMakie.activate!(type = "svg")
 ```

-!!! danger "🚧 Broken code 🚧"
-    There is a lot of work in progress, and this code may not work yet.
-    Specifically, `slices` is not implemented yet.
-    Take this code as an example of what we want to achieve.

 !!! info "Dependencies 📦"
     This example uses `QuacIO` and `EinExprs` in combination with `Tenet`.
     Both packages can be found in [Quantic's registry](https://github.com/bsc-quantic/Registry) and can be installed in Pkg mode.